Build a Fitness App with React Native

 video: { width: '100%', height: '100%', resizeMode: 'cover' },Numerals + transport + desktop width

 Giant tabular set × reps numerals read mid-set.
-The transport (prev / done / next) sits in the thumb zone and walks activeIndex through workout.exercises.
-A maxWidth on the root keeps the app a phone-width column when run on the web.
+The transport (prev / done / next) sits in the thumb zone and walks activeIndex through the exercises.
+One outer shell , a centered, max-width column that every screen renders inside , keeps the app a tidy phone-width column on desktop web instead of each screen re-centering and jumping.

 <View style={styles.bigNumbers}>